ABHIRAM1234/abhiram1234.github.io/_posts/2025-07-07-walmart-forecasting.md

 <a name="methodology"></a>
 ## 02. The Core Strategy: Direct Forecasting for Stability

+### My Decision-Making Process

+**Step 1: Problem Analysis**
 Forecasting 28 days into the future presents a key strategic choice: do you predict one day at a time recursively, or predict all 28 days at once?
+I analyzed both approaches systematically.

+**Step 2: Trade-off Analysis**
+I evaluated the pros and cons of each approach:

+*Recursive Forecasting:*
+- ✅ Can capture sequential dependencies
+- ❌ Error accumulation (Day 1 error cascades to Day 28)
+- ❌ Computationally expensive (28 model runs per prediction)
+- ❌ Prone to overfitting on training data

+*Direct Forecasting:*
+- ✅ Independent predictions (no error accumulation)
+- ✅ Single model training and inference
+- ✅ Better generalization to unseen patterns
+- ❌ May miss some sequential dependencies

+**Step 3: Strategic Decision**
-I chose the **direct forecasting** strategy.
+I chose the **direct forecasting** strategy based on my analysis.
 This involves training a single model to predict all 28 future days simultaneously as 28 distinct output targets.

 **Why this approach?**
 1.  **Stability:** Recursive forecasting, where each day's prediction is used as a feature for the next day's prediction, can suffer from **error accumulation**.
 A mistake on Day 1 can cascade and worsen through Day 28.
 The direct approach is more stable as each of the 28 forecasts is made independently of the others.
 2.  **Speed:** Training one model is computationally more efficient than running a predictive loop 28 times for every single one of the 30,000+ time series during inference.
 3.  **Suitability for LightGBM:** LightGBM, like many tree-based models, naturally handles multi-output regression, making it a perfect fit for this strategy.

+**Step 4: Validation Strategy**
+I implemented time-based cross-validation to ensure my approach would generalize to real-world scenarios, preventing data leakage that could inflate performance metrics.

 ___